WLAN-Pi/wlanpi-documentation/docs/getting_started_overview.md

 <div style="float: right;">
 ![WlanlPi Logo](images/wlanpi_v_small.png)
 </div>
 To get started with the WLAN Pi, you're going to need to get hold of some WLAN Pi hardware.
-The items you'll need are all genrally low cost and are relatively easy to get source.
+The items you'll need are all generally low cost and relatively easy to get source.
 There are a few options available to get yourself set up with a WLAN Pi:

 - Attend a [WLPC conference][WLPC_Conference] and complete one of the WLAN Pi deep dive sessions
 - Buy a complete kit from the [WLPC online store][WLPC_Store]